pingcap/docs-cn/dev/tidb-in-kubernetes/troubleshoot.md

 The Pending state of a Pod is usually caused by conditions of insufficient resources, such as:

 - The `StorageClass` of the PVC used by PD, TiKV, Monitor Pod does not exist or the PV is insufficient.
-- No nodes in the Kubernetes cluster can satisfy the CPU or memory applied by the Pod
+- No nodes in the Kubernetes cluster can satisfy the CPU or memory resources requested by the Pod
+- The number of TiKV or PD replicas and the number of nodes in the cluster do not satisfy the high availability scheduling policy of tidb-scheduler

 You can check the specific reason for Pending by using the `kubectl describe pod` command: